-You will notice that these answers do not give clear-cut rules that specify exactly what to do.
+You will notice that these answers do not give clear-cut rules that specify what exactly to do.
 Terms such as one logical task are still open to interpretation, and different programmers will decide differently in many situations.

-These are guidelines-not cast-in-stone rules.
-Keeping these in mind, though, will significantly improve your class design and enable you to master more complex problems and write better and more interesting programs.
+These are guidelines (not cast-in-stone rules).
+Keeping these guidelines in mind, though, will significantly improve your class design and enable you to master more complex problems and write better and more interesting programs.